'Gilmore Girls' Season 3, Episode 16: The Big One

 • Headmaster Charleston clearly thinks he's Dumbledore, right?

-• How bad is Rory and Paris's speech?
-It starts out with three quotes.
+• Paris and Rory's speech begins with three generic quotes.
 This was the best Chilton could come up with?